Welcome & Getting Started

 DIAMOND_CHESTPLATE

-).
-Then, you can run it from a CUSTOMABILITY.
+4. Then, you can trigger this script using a CUSTOMABILITY.

 }